amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-02.md

 1. Create the camera entity.

    In pong, we want the camera to cover the entire arena.
-Let's do it in a new function `initialise_camera`:
+Let's do it in a new function `initialize_camera`:

    ```rust
    # const ARENA_HEIGHT: f32 = 100.0;